statikfintechllc/Ascend-Institute/README.md

 ⸻

-**AscendAI** is a self-building, self-healing recursive AI agent system.
+**AscendAI** is a self-building, self-healing recursive AI agent system in the making.
 Designed for full-stack autonomy across devices, markets, and networks.
 It evolves itself, obeys its CEO, and writes its own future.
 It starts as an Egg, and becomes your AscendAI, booted from the Gremlin.